Home Care Package: How to prepare for an ACAT assessment

 An older woman looking at a document.

-An Aged Care Assessment Team (ACAT) assessment is a vital step to receiving the right home care and support.
-Properly preparing yourself for this assessment will ensure you can communicate your needs to your assessor and begin receiving support in the form of a Home Care Package, residential care or respite care.
+An Aged Care Assessment Team (ACAT) assessment is a vital step to receiving the right home care and support for your needs.

-What is an ACAT assessment?
+What is an ACAT assessment

-An ACAT assessment (some refer to this as a ‘home care assessment’) is a comprehensive assessment usually carried out by a nurse, social worker or other health care professional from your local area.
+An ACAT assessment (some refer to this as a ‘home care assessment’) is a comprehensive assessment that determines your eligibility to begin receiving care.

-Who does an ACAT assessment?
+Who does an ACAT assessment

-ACAT assessments are undertaken by registered quality assessors employed by the Commission.
 To arrange an ACAT assessment, you need to contact the customer service centre of My Aged Care on 1800 200 422 or fill out the online form.

 To apply for the online ACAT assessment, there are three parts: